-Operations in the Industrial Shipping Containers segment involve the production and sale of shipping containers and multiwall bags.
+Operations in the Industrial Shipping Containers segment involve the production and sale of shipping containers.
 These products are manufactured and principally sold throughout the United States, Canada and Mexico.

-Operations in the Containerboard & Corrugated Products segment involve the production and sale of containerboard, both virgin and recycled, and related corrugated sheets and corrugated containers.
+Operations in the Containerboard & Corrugated Products segment involve the production and sale of containerboard, both virgin and recycled, and related corrugated sheets, corrugated containers and multiwall bags.
 The products are manufactured and sold in the United States and Canada.